MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/reference/classes/PartyNetwork/methods/partynetwork_getlocalusers.md

 ---
 author: jdeweyMSFT
 title: "PartyNetwork::GetLocalUsers"
-description: Gets an array containing the local users that are authenticated into the network. ms.author: jdewey ms.topic: reference ms.prod: playfab ms.date: 09/26/2019
+description: Gets an array containing the local users that are authenticated or authenticating into the network. ms.author: jdewey ms.topic: reference ms.prod: playfab ms.date: 11/08/2019
-ROBOTS: NOINDEX,NOFOLLOW
 ---

 # PartyNetwork::GetLocalUsers

-Gets an array containing the local users that are authenticated into the network.
+Gets an array containing the local users that are authenticated or authenticating into the network.

 ## Syntax